Updated: 6 days ago

 It is pretty simple really, technology has disrupted the fabric of not only convenience but distraction itself.
 We are distracted by every buzz, bell and whistle, that technology is using to disrupt us.
 We are literally acting like a bower bird on steroids.
 Why?
 Because it is our phone in the palm of our hands.
 It has become our umbilical cord, stealing our every moment of every day.

-The scary part is that we are yet to fully understand the impact of where technology is taking us because we are so utterly and blissfully distracted by everything in our smartphone.
+The scary part is that we are yet to fully understand the impact of where technology is taking us because we are so utterly and blissfully distracted by everything on our smartphones.

 Has the smartphone stolen our smarts?
 Have we surrendered skills like patience because the smartphone now makes all our decisions for us?
 And because we can have everything in a second is there no need for patience anymore?